rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

  - rollup@function@emit-file@chunk-filename-not-available-buildEnd: Throws when accessing the filename before it has been generated in buildEnd
  - rollup@function@emit-file@chunk-filename-not-available-renderStart: Throws when accessing the filename before it has been generated in renderStart
  - rollup@function@emit-file@chunk-filename-not-available: Throws when accessing the filename before it has been generated
- - rollup@function@emit-file@file-references-in-bundle: lists referenced files in the bundle"
+ - rollup@function@emit-file@file-references-in-bundle: lists referenced files in the bundle
+ - rollup@hooks@caches chunk emission in transform hook

 ### The `PluginContext.emitFile` emit prebuilt chunk is not supported
  - rollup@function@emit-file@prebuilt-chunk: get right prebuilt chunks